pixeltris/TwitchAdSolutions/README.md

 - To ensure uBlock Origin loads the script I recommend that you disable/enable the uBlock Origin extension (or restart your browser).

 *To stop using a script remove the filter and make the url `unset`.*

-## Applying a script (userscript)

-- Viewing one of the userscript files should prompt the given script to be added.